afnan-nex/tools-installer/README.md

 ## **Disclaimer**

 This script downloads and executes third-party tools and scripts.
 Use at your own risk.
 Ensure you understand the purpose of each tool/script before running.
 The author is not responsible for any damages or issues caused by the use of this script.

+Once you get addicted to winning, no chance you would lose Work 24/7 and when you start see yourself going up, you would see that the before was boring The first time win is difficult once you won you would see that it is not that difficult i have done it before